First-year undergraduate scholarships

 - You are a GED holder who has not yet earned credit at a community college, college or university.

-Wayne State University students can receive only one of the following merit awards: Anthony Wayne, Athletic Excellence, Detroit Leadership, Gold, Green, Math Corps, President's, Presidential Music, Wade McCree, Warrior or Wayne Med-Direct.
+Wayne State University students can receive only one of the following merit awards: Anthony Wayne, Detroit Leadership, Gold, Green, WSU Scholar, Math Corps, President's, Warrior, Wayne Med-Direct or talent award.

 All scholarships are subject to the availability of funds, and all awards are available during the fall and winter semesters only.
 The sum of all aid received cannot exceed the student's financial aid cost of attendance (COA).